alteryx/evalml/docs/source/install.md

 fail.
 The core set of EvalML dependencies can be installed in the M1 chip, so we recommend you install EvalML with core dependencies.

-Alternatively, we have heard from users that you can install all of EvalML's dependencies on the M1 chip using a Rosetta terminal.
+Alternatively, there is experimental support for M1 chips with the Rosetta terminal.
 After setting up a Rosetta terminal, you should be able to `pip` or `conda` install EvalML.

 +++